aa755/SquiggleEq/README.md

 # SquiggleLazyEq

 An SConstruct file is provided for compilation using SCons (http://www.scons.org/).
+On Ubuntu, scons can be installed using `sudo apt-get scons`.
+Cygwin also provides an scons package which I successfully use in Windows.

-To compile, run `scons` in the root directory of the projecti.
+To compile, run `scons` in the root directory of the project.

-To use these files in other project use the flag -R SquiggleLazyEq /path/to/this/repo
+After compilation, to use these files in other project use the flag `-R /local/path/to/this/repo SquiggleLazyEq`